-Then consider that the Trudeau government is thinking about spending two billion dollars on a tunnel linking Newfoundland to the mainland, a massive project that will save no driving time and no shipping costs relative to the ferry service available now.
+Then consider that the Trudeau government has been thinking about spending two billion dollars on a tunnel linking Newfoundland to the mainland, a massive project that will save no driving time and no shipping costs relative to the ferry service available now.

 Think about that, and you might start to understand a little better why First Nations people occasionally explode with rage over the politics and priorities of the rest of Canada.

-I don’t know what to do about the Wet’suwet’en situation.
+I don’t know what to do about some of the complicated situations across our vast country.
 But getting clean water to my fellow Canadians—

 How is that still a question?